MicrosoftDocs/win32/desktop-src/search/search-schema-sconn-supportsadvancedquerysyntax.md

 # supportsAdvancedQuerySyntax Element (Search Connector Schema)

-The Boolean &lt;supportsAdvancedQuerySyntax&gt; element specifies whether the search provider supports the [Advanced Query Syntax](-search-3x-advancedquerysyntax.md).
+The Boolean <supportsAdvancedQuerySyntax&gt; element specifies whether the search provider supports the [Advanced Query Syntax](-search-3x-advancedquerysyntax.md).
 The default is false.
 This element is optional and has no child elements and no attributes.

 ## Syntax